liuyixuan820/liuyixuan820.github.io/_pages/about.md

 <blockquote style="display: inline-block; margin: 0; padding: 10px; background-color: #ecf0f1; font-style: italic; font-size: 1.1em;"><strong><em>Arrogance is a sign of ignorance.</em></strong></blockquote>

 I am a 3rd year Ph.D. student in Computational Linguistics at <a href="https://www.utexas.edu/">The University of Texas at Austin</a>, where I'm blessed to be advised by Professor <a href="https://jessyli.com/">Junyi Jessy Li</a>.
 The ambition of my research is to <strong>build emotionally intelligent AI systems in a broader social context</strong>.
-I am part of the <a href="https://www.nlp.utexas.edu/">UT Austin NLP community</a>, and am currently leading the <a href="https://honglizhan.github.io/NLL/">UT Austin Natural Language Learning Reading Group</a>.
-If you have a paper you're interested in reading, feel free to share it with me, and we can discuss it at the bi-weekly meeting together ;)
+You can find my CV [here](https://honglizhan.github.io/assets/pdf/CV.pdf).<!---- I am part of the <a href="https://www.nlp.utexas.edu/">UT Austin NLP community</a>, and am currently leading the <a href="https://honglizhan.github.io/NLL/">UT Austin Natural Language Learning Reading Group</a>.
+If you have a paper you're interested in reading, feel free to share it with me, and we can discuss it at the bi-weekly meeting together ;) -->

 <!---- <a href="https://asol.ling.utexas.edu/">Associated Students of Linguistics</a> I received my B.A. in English (Linguistics) as an outstanding graduate from <a href="https://en.sjtu.edu.cn/">Shanghai Jiao Tong University</a> in 2021.
 During my undergraduate studies there, I was very fortunate to be guided academically by wonderful professors including Professor <a href="https://sfl.sjtu.edu.cn/Data/View/1814">Xinchao Guan</a>, Professor <a href="https://sfl.sjtu.edu.cn/Data/View/1774">Zhenhua Wang</a>, and Professor <a href="https://sfl.sjtu.edu.cn/Data/View/1931">Fengchao Zhen</a>.

-You can find my CV [here](https://honglizhan.github.io/assets/pdf/CV.pdf).-->

 My CV is linked [here](https://honglizhan.github.io/assets/pdf/CV.pdf).
 Media coverage of my research can be found [here](https://honglizhan.github.io/media_coverage/).
 The profile photo was taken at the presentation of my first-ever paper, which was accepted to EMNLP 2022.